genome/bfx-workshop/lectures/week_03/sequence-data-and-containers.md

 ### Problem #2 - our filesystems aren't mounted

 We talked about how docker images are little-self contained operating systems, and by default, only your home directory gets shared inside.
-Look - it's still there, but when we look at our workshop shortcut link, it's broken:
+Look - the shortcut is still there, but is highlighted in red giving us a warning that the thing it's pointing to isn't there - the link is broken:

 ```
 $ ls -l ~